 Rachel and Pierre Guernier started French Moments as a blog to share some cultural pages and things about France for their students.
 It then turned into a huge travel and cultural resource with information, pictures, tips and tricks for a great holiday in beautiful France.

 Yulia Saf’s main mission is to inspire you to travel more.
 In all her blog posts, Yulia tries to give some little tips and tricks to visit France in a “smart” way.
 That is to say by not paying for what is not necessary while experiencing must-see sites and must-do things in France.

 In 2014, Yaya and LLoyd talked about sharing their travel stories and photos with other like-minded travellers on the Internet.
 They started writing blog posts and within a few hours and great photos they had already edited, their blog was online and ready to go!

 It’s been 50 years since Butterfield & Robinson made a conscious decision, on the back of a cocktail napkin, to encourage people to “slow down to see the world.”
 They specialize in active travel adventures like biking through the south of France.
 The blog is organized into sections for Burgundy, Normandy, Provence and other regions.
 Many of the articles review luxury hotels in cities like Paris and Bordeaux.
 The pictures are amazing and the articles are inspiring.

 Robin Locker Lacey is the owner of Mélange Travel and has been dishing out France travel advice and planning trips for nearly a decade.
 She is known as the 'Carryon Queen' in certain circles because she is a minimalist and naturally travels light.
 Robin is a Francophile, lover of food and wine, indy traveler, and says she never met a French cheese she didn't like!

-If we missed one of your favorite blogs, even if it's your own, don't hestiate to email us at firstname.lastname@example.org
+If we missed one of your favorite travel blogs for France, even if it's your own, don't hesitate to email us at firstname.lastname@example.org